rupertbenbrook/cosmosdb-json-patch/README.md

-# cosmosdb-json-patch
+# CosmosDB JSON Patch
-Apply JSON Patch (RFC6902) to documents queried from Azure CosmosDB
+This is a small utility to apply a JSON Patch (RFC6902) to all the documents returned from an Azure CosmosDB query.